petsc/petsc/doc/manual/getting_started.rst

 (sequential) PETSc objects (each thread can interact only with its own objects).
 This is useful when one has many small systems (or sets of ODEs) that must be integrated in an "embarrassingly parallel" fashion on multicore systems.

+The ./configure option ``--with-openmp-kernels`` causes some PETSc numerical kernels to be compiled using OpenMP pragmas to take advantage of multiple cores.
+One must be careful to ensure the number of threads used by each MPI process **times** the number of MPI processes is less than the number of cores on the system; otherwise the code will slow down dramatically.

 PETSc's MPI-based linear solvers may be accessed from a sequential or non-MPI OpenMP program, see :any:`sec_pcmpi`.